 SAGE’s Concept Grants program has been developed as part of the SAGE Ocean initiative to fund innovative software ideas that support social science researchers to work with big data and new technologies.
 We have a small number of grants available, up to a maximum value of $35k (or £25k).
 We are seeking innovative proposals for software solutions that will tackle some of the challenges currently facing social scientists and enable more researchers to engage with computational methods and big data research.

 Through the Concept Grants program, we are looking to support early stage software ideas, particularly those that include a plan for sustainability and/or that have future commercial potential within the academic market.
 We will look favorably on ideas that have wide-scale applicability within the social sciences and that will help further SAGE Ocean’s mission to equip social scientists with the skills, tools, and resources to work with big data and new technology.
-Download the application form using the button below and follow the instructions to apply.
-Deadline for applications is 15th February 2019.

 SAGE Concept Grants are available to fund direct project costs, but not overheads.

 Direct project costs include:

 2018 Concept Grant Winners

 The winners of our first three Concept Grants are:

 Quanteda Studio, LSE, UK

 A powerful, flexible, and user-friendly text analytic software tool that will require no programming experience to use and will run as a web application.